 A Finished Heart was presented by Prism, the LGBT Employee Resource Group of Multnomah County with LGBTQ and Friends, the Employee Affinity Group for the City of Portland.
 In addition to supporting diversity and inclusion, read how and why to utilize A Finished Heart to support individuals faced with caregiving death and dying, loss and grief.
 A Finished Heart reaches out and moves audience members regardless of sexual orientation, supporting employees to validate their feelings and providing an opportunity for them to connect with each other.

 A Finished Heart has been presented by many congregations because it models compassionate communication for caregivers, inspires discussions on the many facets of love, and builds empathy that opens doors for affirming and welcoming LGBT congregants.
 If you are involved with a place of worship engaged in the discernment process regarding LGBT participation, A Finished Heart fosters the depth of discussion essential for this journey.
 The Revered Dr. Glenn H. Turner wrote that A Finished Heart "opens our hearts to a tenderness and compassion which might well serve to awaken us to a deeper sense of openness and presence."

 Hospices were among the first organizations to co-sponsor A Finished Heart to support family caregivers, clients and volunteers and to provide continuing nursing education to staff.
 "I found Eliott's work to offer insight into the dying process that no training has ever been able to convey," wrote Valerie Jones, LMSW.

 Thoughts on Voluntary Stopping Eating & Drinking:

 The choice to end one's life with the aid of a physician when certain conditions are met is legally possible in a handful of U.S. states.
-One option that some terminally ill individuals choose, regardless of their state of residence, is to stop all foods and fluids, a practice known as Voluntary Stopping Eating and Drinking (VSED).
+One option that some terminally ill individuals choose, regardless of their state of residence, is to stop all foods and fluids -- a practice known as Voluntary Stopping Eating and Drinking (VSED).